zimolzak/birthday-party/list.md

 layout: page
 ---

-AJZ (not Alex) Wish list, as of May 30, 2024.
+AJZ (not Alex) Wish list, as of May 31, 2024.
 Go [here](/birthday-party/list-kid.html) for Alex list.

 # High priority

 These are things I would start using right away and keep using a lot, possibly daily.
+Arranged in no particular order inside this section.

-- 1--2 terabyte SSD external hard drive.
+- 1--2 terabyte **SSD external hard drive**.
 SanDisk Extreme PRO looks to be good.
 Or Western Digital.
+Should use USB 3.0 or greater.

 - 3-D metal model kit like from https://www.metalearth.com

+- **The ARRL Antenna Book, 25th edition,** hardcover.
+The version that comes all as one volume (not softcover, not 4-volume set). $80.

 - **Necktie,** solid green, black, grey, brown.
 Made of silk.
 Get "skinny" style, like 2 inches wide, without much "tapering" as it